AgeKeikiru/DaturaAfter/datafiles/readme.txt

 - Shop now displays stats of items for sale
 - Changing equipment now shows a stat comparison in the stat preview window
 - Nerfed Imo'lei base F-ATK
+- Added [Wiki] option to party screen, a compendium for game info
+- Added ability to rebind keyboard controls to options menu
+- New classes: [Draker], [Newtype]
+- New character: [Jack]
+- Added option to change the function of [Down] during battle to select middle enemy instead of deselect

 ==Known Bugs==